 Hesthúsið á Hólum

-Hesthúsið á Hólum is the oldest constructed and preserved building in Iceland and was built around 1650.
-It is located in the Láganúpur area near Kollsvík Bay in the Westfjords and originally served as a stable, cowshed, and later a smoking house.
-It was constructed by workers from the Láganúpur farm using stone and turf at a time when the local nobleman Eggert “ríki” Björnsson was developing fishing and farming settlements.
-The settlement of Hólar disappeared during the plague epidemic in 1707, but the building continued to serve the neighboring farm.
-After the last permanent residents left, the building began to deteriorate; however, thanks to Sigríður Guðbjartsdóttir and the support of the heritage fund, it was completely restored between 2010–2016.
-Today, it stands as a rare monument to traditional Icelandic architecture and rural life in past centuries.
+Hesthúsið á Hólum is the oldest constructed and preserved building in Iceland, built around the year 1650.
+It is located in the Láganúpur area near the Kollsvík bay in the Westfjords and originally served as a stable, cowshed, and later a smokehouse.
+It was built by workers from the Láganúpur estate using stone and turf during the time when the local nobleman Eggert “ríki” Björnsson was developing fishing and agricultural settlements.
+The Hólar settlement was abandoned during the plague epidemic in 1707, but the building continued to serve the neighboring estate.
+After the last permanent residents left, the building began to deteriorate; however, thanks to Sigríður Guðbjartsdóttir and the support of the heritage fund, it was completely restored between 2010 and 2016.
+Today, it stands as a rare monument of traditional Icelandic architecture and rural life of past centuries.

 Text by: